winglang/winglibs/tf/README.md

 ## `tf.Element`

-Just a blog of JSON that goes into the Terraform output:
+Just a blob of JSON that goes into the Terraform output:

 ```js
 bring tf;